jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

 -   start locations
     -   want filenames
     -   start locations, size, filename store in directories (also files)
-    -   directories have a list of entres (directory entree is fixed size)
+    -   directories have a list of entries (directory entree is fixed size)
     -   directory entree attr field indicates long dir or short (reg) dir
         -   indicates type of file
-    -   0x00 as first char of nam means end of directory
+    -   0x00 as first char of name means end of directory
         -   0xE5 means 'hole' from deletion
 -   header has metadata about system
     -   where is root dir